 - A window for the app opens asking you to give permissions for the app to perform various operations.
-You must choose Approve to continue.
+Choose Approve to continue.

-- After a moment, you'll see a confirmation message that the app has been approved and is available in your IT admin console.
+- The app is approved and displays in your IT admin console.

 - Go to the Google Play Developer Console, play.google.com/apps/publish.